AlduinoCalderon/AlduinoCalderon/README.md

 to push my boundaries and contribute meaningfully to the tech community.

-📫 You can reach out to me via email at aldocalderon97@gmail.com or connect with me on LinkedIn [...].
+📫 You can reach out to me via email at aldocalderon97@gmail.com or connect with me on LinkedIn https://www.linkedin.com/in/alduinocalderon/

-⚡ Fun Fact: I'm also passionate about IOT, Math and automation I believe in the power of continuous learning and growth.
+⚡ Fun Fact: I'm also passionate about IOT, Math and DIY automation I believe in the power of continuous learning and growth.